Quartz/ark/README.md

 Tools in the `ark-tools` folder were provided by [Young Hyun](http://www.caida.org/~youngh/) from CAIDA.

 Tools in the `scamper` folder are from CMAND's Python implementation of the [scamper toolset](https://github.com/cmand/scamper/).
+(With minor modifications to work in Python 3.)

 ## Setup